L’Shanah Tovah U’Metukah - Happy New Year!

 We look forward to sharing the powerful ritual of mikvah immersion with you as we prepare for the High Holy Days.
 We will meet in the Rodef Sholom sanctuary at 6:30 pm for pre-mikvah reflection and ritual, after which we will walk together to the JCC, where we will enjoy a meaningful group mikvah immersion.
 You are welcome to bring a swimsuit if you choose.
 Additionally, we invite you to come dressed for immersion (bathrobe) so as to minimize changing time.
 We will have access to dressing rooms but our hope is to facilitate an easy flow form synagogue ritual to water.
 We recommend bringing a towel and/or robe to wear after the immersion and some warm clothes to change into for our post-immersion ritual and New Year’s toast.
 Please bring a small vegetarian food item to share for our post-mikvah celebration.
 RSVP here.

-In addition to our children's services at 1:15 pm on Rosh Hashanah and Yom Kippur, we will be offering age-appropriate programming and services for older children and teens.
+In addition to our family and children's services* at 1:15 pm on Rosh Hashanah and Yom Kippur, we will be offering age-appropriate programming and services for older children and teens.

 Teens (grades 8th - 12th)

-8:00 pm: On Erev Rosh Hashanah and Kol Nidre, we are offering an alternative youth service to our teenagers in the Civic Center Green Room!
+Tuesday, September 18, 8:00 pm: On Kol Nidre, we are offering an alternative youth service to our teenagers in the Civic Center Green Room!
 This service will have lots of music, reflection, and age-relatable learning for all who join.
 The goal is to provide meaning and intention to these Days of Awe.
 Don't worry, we will return to the main service to hear the rabbi's sermon.
 If you would like to join us for any of these programs, RSVP to Youth Engagement Director Rachel Altfeld at [email protected].

 Our Tashlich hike, led by beloved star of the Jewish music world, Dan Nichols, takes place on the second day of Rosh Hashanah.
-Tashlich is the ritual where we symbolically cast our "sins" intot he water (we use bird-friendly oats or rice) and talk about how we can better ourselves in the new year.
-Meet in Tenneesee Valley parking lot in Mill Valley at 3:30 pm.
+Tashlich is the ritual where we symbolically cast our "sins" into the water (we use bird-friendly oats or rice) and talk about how we can better ourselves in the new year.
+Meet in Tenneesee Valley parking lot in Mill Valley at 4:00 pm.

-Dr. Marc Dollinger, longtime Rodef Sholom congregant and esteemed professor of Jewish Studies, will be leading our Yom Kippur afternoon discussion with Michael Jacobs.
+So-and-so, longtime Rodef Sholom congregant and blah blah of blah, will be leading our Yom Kippur afternoon discussion